 Butterfly Pavilion

-Starting June 5 and through August 11, the Butterfly Pavilion hosts all the creepy crawlies and your children at camp.
+Starting June 3 and through August 9, the Butterfly Pavilion hosts all the creepy crawlies and your children at camp, as long as they are between the ages of 5 and 12.

-There are five themes, which repeat once and include spider week, junior zookeeper and survival stories, where kids can learn about how insects adapt to survive.
+There are several themes, which repeat once and include creepy crawly week, junior zookeeper, super pollinators and more.

 Registration Opens: Now open